Posted: 20th June 2018

 There is no need to wait for an inspector to test your crop – that is if you are not already doing some testing!
 If you’re an agronomist or a grower you can test for potato virus Y yourself while still in the field – no need to rely on visual inspection or wait for lengthy lab results.

-There is a quick in field solution for testing for PVY.
-Pocket Diagnostic supplies a potato virus Y rapid test that any potato industry professional can use.
-Requiring no technical training the test is a great tool for confirming the presence, and indeed absence of potato virus Y.
+There is a quick in-field solution for testing for PVY.
+Pocket Diagnostic® supplies a potato virus Y rapid test that any potato industry professional can use.
+Requiring no technical training the test is a great tool for confirming the presence and indeed the absence of potato virus Y.

 Our tests help to monitor potato crops all over the world and are used by growers, advisers and inspectors alike.
 Visit our plant disease tests page for more information.